-Districts that are interested in the SGS strategy, but are not ready to apply for Cohort 2 can take early steps to prepare to submit a strong application for future cohorts of the Network.
+Districts that are interested in the SGS strategy, but are not ready to apply can take early steps to prepare to submit a strong application for future cohorts of the Network.
 We encourage districts to utilize the network application as an initial self-assessment tool until a formal self-assessment is developed.
-DSSI is available to offer support to districts interested in learning what they can do over the next year to prepare a strong Cohort 3 application.
+DSSI is available to offer support to districts interested in learning what they can do over the next year to prepare a strong application.

-What districts are members of Cohort 1 of the SGS Network?
+What districts are members of the SGS Network?